vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India.md

 Introduction

-We possess two inscriptions that undisputably belong to that branch of the Maukhari family which eventually turned the ancient Kānyakubja (Kanauj) into their new capital, viz. the well-known Haraha Stone Inscription of ¯Iśānavarman of Vikrama Samvat 611 (ad 554), in which ¯Iśānavarman’s son S¯uryavarman records his renovation of a dilapidated Siva temple, and an ´ inscription found in Jaunpur.
+We possess two inscriptions that undisputably belong to that branch of the Maukhari family which eventually turned the ancient Kānyakubja (Kanauj) into their new capital, viz. the well-known Haraha Stone Inscription of Īśānavarman of Vikrama Samvat 611 (ad 554), in which Īśānavarman’s son Sūryavarman records his renovation of a dilapidated Siva temple, and an ´ inscription found in Jaunpur.
 1 The Jaunpur Inscription is merely ‘a fragment of a very much larger inscription’.
 2 It deserves a detailed examination.

 It is estimated that only about one-third of the width of the inscribed stone has been preserved (Plate 77), and it is unknown how many lines would have been below the last line extant.
 Fleet remarks that ‘the probability is [. . . ] that the larger number (seventy-two) has been lost at the beginning of this (i.e. first) line, and in proportion all the way down’.
 3 The other option considered by Fleet is that only thirty-eight syllables are missing at the beginning of each line.
-This option is invalidated by the Sārd¯ulavikrīd ´ . ita verse in line 3, of which the end coincides with the right side of the stone.
+This option is invalidated by the Sārdūlavikrīd ´ . ita verse in line 3, of which the end coincides with the right side of the stone.
 From this and the preceding incomplete Mālinī verse of line 2 it can be deduced that altogether 69 syllables have been lost in line 3.
 This would bring the total number of aks.aras in line 3

 ∗ The first version of this article was published in Indo-Iranian Journal 52.2–3 (2009), 207–16.
 The article in this double issue of IIJ was dedicated to Oskar von Hin¨uber.
-1 For the Haraha Inscription of the Reign of ¯Iśānavarman, Year [VS] 611 see: Sāstri 1917– ´
+1 For the Haraha Inscription of the Reign of Īśānavarman, Year [VS] 611 see: Sāstri 1917– ´

 18; Sircar SI I, 385–389; Thaplyal 1985, 141–146.
-For the Jaunpur Stone Inscription of ¯Iśvaravarman see: J.F.
+For the Jaunpur Stone Inscription of Īśvaravarman see: J.F.
 Fleet in CII III (1888), 228–230; Thaplyal 1985, 139–40.
 2 CII III (1888), 228.

 3 CII III (1888), 229 n.
 2.